angus-lherrou/cstel-mva/ModelBank/README.md

 ## Usage Instructions
 1. You'll want two manifest files: a file with model names and directories, and a file with pages and model names.
 Create these in the following formats:
-    * Model Manifest: on each line, a model name, followed by a pipe, followed by a directory (absolute or relative to your code).
+    * Model Manifest: on each line, a model name, followed by a pipe, followed by a file path, relative to your Unity Models directory.
 Use forward slashes or \\escaped backslashes.
-        * Example: `Caffeine|c:/Users/Angus/Documents/MyModels/caffeine.obj`
+        * Example: `Caffeine|caffeine.obj`
     * Page Manifest: on each line, a series of model names separated by commas.
         * Example: `Caffeine,Hydrochloric Acid,Buckminsterfullerene`
 2. Import the nuget package into your code